iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 4. Set the environment variable as instructed by Cortex CLI after logging in
 5. Run ``$ python bell_measure.py --server_url https://demo.qc.iqm.fi/cocos`` – replace the example URL with the correct one
 6. If you're connecting to a real quantum computer, the output should show almost half of the measurements resulting in '00' and almost half in '11' – if this is the case, things are set up correctly!
+7. Alternatively, add flag ``--backend facade_adonis`` to submit the circuit to an IQM quantum computer for validation, but compute the results in a local Adonis simulator; the output should be similar to the output from a real quantum computer

 Installation